 From where I stand, the contour of Mt.
 Mayon flaunts its conical perfection.
-It’s quite the same in every single angle from east to west and north to south.
-I’ve seen other mountains on my way here which I thought to be the volcano.
-But the fallacy was instantly rectified the moment I witnessed Mayon’s sophistication.
+It’s quite the same in every single angle — from east to west and north to south.
+I have seen other mountains on our way here which I thought to be the volcano, but the fallacy was instantly rectified the moment I witnessed Mayon’s sophistication.

-School textbooks and glossy magazines weren’t lying as the sleeping giant is truly filled with majesty in the truest sense of the word.
-And the lady beside me — my girlfriend and a local in the region — she elucidates every story in our exploration of her hometown.
+School textbooks and glossy magazines were not lying as the sleeping giant is truly filled with majesty in the truest sense of the word.
+And the lady beside me, my girlfriend and a local in the region, she elucidates every story in our exploration of her hometown.

 But something more amuses me: She’s like Mt.
 Mayon.

 I met her during my internship as a bank management trainee.
 Beautiful and calm, she was waiting quietly at the cash counter when we, trainees, were introduced to them, tellers.
 Her hair was like a starless night sky flowing straight down to her narrow shoulders.
-Her small round eyes behind a pair of thick glasses, and her flawless yellowish skin hinted me of her Chinese background.
+Her small round eyes hiding behind a pair of thick glasses and her flawless yellowish skin hinted me of her Chinese blood.
 Like Mayon, she was truly enchanting at first sight.

 In a while, thick clouds start to cloak the panorama leaving my eyes wanting more.
-I waited all day long but Mayon’s splendor never showed up again.
-Similarly, I can say she’s erratic most of the time.
+I wait all day long but Mayon’s splendor never showed up again.
+Similarly, I can say she’s mysterious most of the time.

-She barely talks when we’re together, although there were moments I felt some genuine interest and compassion in her.
-But until now she’s a mystery; there was only a time when she expressed her feelings for me, when we’re on board a bus going home from a youth camp in Iba, Zambales.
-She often just smiles and nods at everything I say, not knowing what’s running on her mind.
-I just dismissed the thought and considered it as a preface of our love story.
+She barely talks when we are together.
+There was only a time when she expressed her feelings for me, while boarding a bus going home from a youth camp in Iba, Zambales.
+She often just smiles and nods at everything I say, not knowing what’s actually running on her mind.
+Nonetheless, I just dismissed the thought and considered it as a preface of our love story.